 All-in-all, a well-designed email that we are sure raked in plenty of sales!

-While other digital marketing channels, such as email, are given their fair share of attention, social media often ends up getting step-motherly treatment when it comes to BFCM campaigns.
+While other digital marketing channels, such as email, are given their fair share of attention, social media platforms often get stepmotherly treatment for BFCM campaigns.

 Lifetime deals are great for companies looking to acquire their first lot of users cheaply and fast.
 A lifetime deal is one where the user gets to use the SaaS software for as long as they want for a one-time fixed price.